- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 Is it better to use register cleaners?

 For non-advanced users, delving into regedit can be overkill.
-In these cases, it's more sensible to use specialized tools.
-They analyze the registry, show potentially redundant entries, and create restore points. before modifying anything.
+In these cases, it's wiser to use specialized tools that analyze the registry, display potentially unnecessary entries, and create restore points before making any changes.

-Programs like CCleaner, Wise Disk Cleaner or integrated solutions in uninstallers type Revo Uninstaller o IObit Uninstaller They include registry cleaning modules.
-Although they are quite safe if used responsibly, it is still advisable to:
+Programs like CCleaner , Wise Disk Cleaner , or integrated solutions in uninstallers like Revo Uninstaller or IObit Uninstaller include registry cleaning modules.
+While these are quite safe if used responsibly, it's still advisable to:

 - Create a system restore point previo.